mixadj/DriveWipe/README.md

 * Appliance boots

-chronjob in background constantly searching for newly attached devices
+* chronjob in background constantly searching for newly attached devices

-mount new devices
+* mount new devices

-enable SMART stratus on device
+* enable SMART stratus on device

-use nwipe to perform 3 pass 0, 1, random wiped on drive
+* use nwipe to perform 3 pass 0, 1, random wiped on drive

-run smart test on device with smartmontools
+* run smart test on device with smartmontools

-email user with drive SN, bay location, smart status and associated logs for the drive.
+* email user with drive SN, bay location, smart status and associated logs for the drive.
 Maybe also flash the light on the drive bay for easy locating.

-user removes drive and inserts a new drive

-chronjob picks up new device
+* chronjob picks up new device

-rinse and repeat
+* rinse and repeat